Help Combat Opioid Abuse

 Opioid abuse in Nevada

-The Nevada Opioid Surveillance report, published by the Office of Public Health Informatics and Epidemiology, contains a great deal of information about opioid-related poisonings, hospitalizations, emergency room visits and deaths.
-Data in this report is from October 2017.
+The Nevada Opioid Surveillance report, published by the DHHS Office of Analytics, contains a great deal of information about opioid-related poisonings, hospitalizations, emergency room visits and deaths.

 What is an opioid?